 Business owners are allowed to use a personal credit card for business purposes.
 So if you have bad credit, you could opt for the Discover it Secured Card even though it’s not a business credit card.
 This card, however, is better suited for small businesses that don’t require much spending power.
 You will have to put up a security deposit of at least $200.
 The amount of the deposit will determine your credit limit.
 You can add to the security deposit, up to a $2,500 maximum to raise your credit limit.

-There are several types of Discover cards spanning a wide range of categories: cash back, travel, low interest, student, business, bad credit and more.
-All Discover cards have no annual fee and no foreign transaction fee.
+There are several types of Discover cards spanning a wide range of categories; cash back, travel, low interest, student, business, bad credit and more.
+All Discover cards have $0 annual fees and 0% foreign transaction fees.
 Plus, Discover matches all rewards earned during the first year for all their cards.

 Discover is a card network, yet it also issues its own credit cards.
-All Discover cards offer a minimum of 1% back in rewards on purchases.
-Some cards give 5% back on purchases in select bonus categories that rotate each quarter.
-Others offer 2% back on gas and restaurant purchases, up to a quarterly limit.
-Depending on the card, you may also get introductory 0% APRs for 6 to 15 months on purchases and/or balance transfers.
+All Discover cards offer a minimum of 1% cash back in rewards on purchases.
+Some cards give 5% cash back on purchases in select bonus categories that rotate each quarter, require activation and have quarterly limit.
+Others offer 2% back on certain categories, up to a quarterly limit.
+Depending on the card, you may also get introductory 0% APRs for a certain period on purchases and/or balance transfers (followed by a regular standard rate).

 Discover offers credit cards for nearly every need and preference imaginable.
-With the exception of Discover it Secured (bad/no credit), you need a minimum of good credit (700 credit score) to get a Discover card.
+With the exception of Discover it Secured Credit Card (bad/no credit) and the student cards (limited/fair credit), you need a minimum of good credit to get a Discover card.
 The downside is that Discover cards aren’t as widely accepted abroad as credit cards on the Visa and Mastercard networks.

 The Discover Secured Credit Card’s requirements for approval are straightforward and fairly easy to meet, even with bad credit.
 Discover it Secured merely requires a bank account, some income to balance out any debt and a lack of bankruptcy in your history.